 Use #2: Use Baskets on Open Shelving

-If you’ve ever seen pictures of my kitchen, you know I’m a big fan of open upper shelving.
+If you’ve ever seen pictures or videos of my kitchen, you know I’m a big fan of open upper shelving.
 It leaves the space feeling airy and also eliminates the extra work of washing greasy cabinet doors.

 At the same time, unless you can find a way to hide little items, things get cluttered in a hurry.
 Which is why I use…baskets!
 I keep tea supplies in one basket and all my baking goods (baking powder and soda, cinnamon, vanilla, cloves, nutmeg, etc) in another.